Newly Formed Dave Aronberg Law Taps Assistant U.S. Attorney Emily M. Walters As Partner

-WEST PALM BEACH, Fla., Jan.
-7, 2025 /PRNewswire/ -- Dave Aronberg Law proudly announces the addition of Emily M. Walters as a partner in the firm beginning February 2025.
+WEST PALM BEACH, FL, UNITED STATES, January 8, 2025 /EINPresswire / -- Dave Aronberg Law proudly announces the addition of Emily M. Walters as a partner in the firm beginning February 2025.
 Walters brings more than 12 years of experience as both an Assistant U.S. Attorney with the Department of Justice and an Assistant State Attorney in the 15th Judicial Circuit State Attorney's Office.

 "Emily's extensive background and impressive track record in handling complex criminal matters make her an invaluable asset to our firm," said Dave Aronberg, former State Attorney and Managing Partner at Dave Aronberg Law.
 "Her dedication to justice and sharp legal acumen align perfectly with our commitment to delivering exceptional results for our clients."